Understanding your report template

 Download-only settings

-Settings that affect all outputs
+Settings that affect every output

 Metadata labels